HerrMo/geo-outlier-framework/README.md

 # Geometric framework for outlier detection in high-dimensional data

+### Code and data to reproduce the results

 Paper can be produced with `vignettes\00_paper_wires.Rmd`.

-The `data` folder can be obtained from the following [link](https://syncandshare.lrz.de/getlink/fiTbvttXZBYBi6H7sxQaZ14w/data.zip).
+The **starlight data set** needs to be downloaded from http://www.timeseriesclassification.com/description.php?Dataset=StarlightCurves.
+Save the files *StarLightCurves_TEST.txt* and *StarLightCurves_TEST.txt* in the data folder.
+All other data sets are already there.